Motivation in second-language learning

 Learning a new language takes time and dedication.
-Once you do, being fluent in a second language offers numerous benefits and opportunities.
+Once achieved, fluency in a second language offers numerous benefits and opportunities.
 Learning a second language is exciting and beneficial at all ages.
 It offers practical, intellectual and many aspirational benefits.

 In learning a language, there can be one or more goals – such as mastery of the language or communicative competence – that vary from person to person.
 There are a number of language learner motivation models that were developed and postulated in fields such as linguistics and sociolinguistics, with relations to second-language acquisition in a classroom setting.
 The different perspectives on L2 motivation can be divided into three distinct phases: the social psychological period, the cognitive-situated period and the process-oriented period.

 The social psychological period

 Social psychological perspectives on L2 learning motivation emphasize the role of the individuals’ social context and social interactions.
 The social psychological period in L2 motivation research flourished in the bilingual context of Canada from 1959 through 1990 (Dörnyei, 2005; Ushioda, 2012).
 During this period, Gardner developed the socio-educational model while Clément and colleagues explored the theory of linguistic self-confidence.